schmidsi/yearn-vaults-v2-subgraph/docs/onboarding.md

 It stores the fee amount in a given token.
 Each time a tracked token is transferred, it verifies whether the `to` address is a fee receiver for the given vault or not.
 If so, it sums the fee to the treasury or strategy fees.

+TokenFee entities make a distinction between fees that have been recognized by accounting logic, and fees that have not been recognized yet.
+The reason is because fee revenue has to be imported by a different mapping handler than vault revenue.
+When the handler for vault revenue (StrategyReported) fires, it needs a way to figure out how much revenue reported by the strategy is going to eaten by fees.

 More info is in the `src/utils/token-fees.ts` file.